Quickstart

 {% endhint %}

-## Step 1: Install Obol Stack
+## Step 1: Install the Obol Stack

 Run the bootstrap installer: